Beverly Hills, 90210 (franchise): 90210

 Premiering on September 2, 2008, 90210 was produced by CBS Television Studios.
 The series introduces two siblings—Annie and Dixon Wilson (Dixon is adopted), played by Shenae Grimes and Tristan Wilds—who move to Beverly Hills with their family and enroll in West Beverly High.
-Like Brandon and Brenda 18 years before, Dixon and Annie meet several new friends who comprise the rest of the cast, including Erin Silver (Jessica Stroup), the half-sister of David and Kelly from the original series.
+Like Brandon and Brenda Walsh 18 years before, Dixon and Annie meet several new friends who comprise the rest of the cast, including Erin Silver (Jessica Stroup), the half-sister of David Silver and Kelly Taylor from the original series.
 The character Naomi Clark (AnnaLynne McCord) gained significant media attention throughout the first season, and was given increased focus at the onset of the second.

 Among the returning characters was Kelly Taylor, who appeared in a recurring role while serving as a guidance counselor at the school.
 Brenda Walsh also returned in a recurring part, reuniting with Kelly and directing a school musical.
 Donna Martin returned as well, coming back to Beverly Hills from Japan, where she worked as a fashion designer.
 In addition, Joe E. Tata made guest appearances, reprising his role of Nat Bussichio, owner of the Peach Pit coffee house where Dixon worked.
 The series concluded in May 2013, following its fifth season.